Best Practices During Power Outages

 Note: In order to maintain a connection to the Gateway for monitoring, you must leave the Powerwall switch in the ON position.

-If the manual restart is not successful in bringing Powerwall back online, you can reset the entire system by power cycling your Gateway using the reset button.
-(This only reboots the Gateway, it does not reset any settings).
-If this is not successful, this usually means there is insufficient energy remaining to start the system, and you will need to wait for a grid connection to return.
+If the manual restart is not successful in bringing Powerwall back online, you can reset the entire system by power cycling your Gateway or Backup Switch by using the reset button.